DimuthIndeewara/Waymo_Challenege/README.md

    - A classic encoder-decoder Convolutional Neural Network (CNN) architecture, adapted for dense prediction tasks in autonomous driving.
 It captures spatial context from Bird’s Eye View (BEV) representations using symmetric skip connections, enabling fine-grained pixel-level predictions

 2. **UNet-LSTM**
-   - Integrates ConvLSTM layers to capture temporal dependencies.
+   - An enhanced version of U-Net with ConvLSTM layers integrated into the bottleneck.
+This allows the model to handle spatio-temporal sequences, learning how occupancy and motion evolve over time from past frames

 3. **Attention UNet-LSTM**
-   - Adds an attention mechanism to focus on high-impact spatial regions.
+   - The most advanced variant, this model adds an attention mechanism before the ConvLSTM layers.
+It allows the network to focus on the most relevant spatial regions such as active agents, intersections, or occluded zones—improving both interpretability and accuracy

 ---